How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 As you turn the handwheel to move the stem up or down, the stem transfers its motion to the compressor.
 As the compressor receives motion, it forces the diaphragm to move upward or downward to regulate the fluid flow according to your requirements.

-Read Also: Different types of Compressors
+Read Also: Different Types of Compressors

 3) Bonnet